 The Company’s management, along with their Affiliates, may receive reasonable but possibly substantial compensation in connection with the management of the Company, and reimbursement for expenses incurred on behalf of the Company.
 The compensation arrangements described herein have been established by the Manager and are not the result of arm’s-length negotiations.

 The CEO and other officers of the Company currently do not receive any salaries but may in the future.
+In addition, the Company may implement an employee equity compensation plan in the future.
 Additionally, management or their Affiliates will be reimbursed the fair value for the provision of additional services to the Company at reasonable commercial rates on either an hourly or per-service basis.

 Related Transactions and Conflicts of Interest